alliedvision/meta-alvium-avt/README.md

 ==================================

 For any patches or pull requests please use the Github pull requests.
-For comments or questions about this layer, please create an issue.
+For comments or questions about this layer, please create an issue or contact support@alliedvision.com.

 Maintainers:

-	Dennis Langenkamp <dennis.langenkamp@alliedvision.com>
+	Dennis Langenkamp
-	Florian Kesseler <florian.kesseler@alliedvision.com>
+	Florian Kesseler

 Dependencies
 ============